Updated: September 9, 2016

 Originally posted: February 22, 2011

-DFI has received complaints about what appears to be a collection scam.
+DFI has received complaints of what appears to be a possible debt collection scam.
 Consumers report receiving calls or e-mails claiming that the consumers owe debts that they do not actually owe.
 This scam appears to target consumers who applied for loans from unlicensed companies online.
 The people behind this scam claim that the consumers owe debt to companies with “ACS” in their names or the initials “ACS.”
 Examples include:

 - American Cash Services